vic-ma/howtodismantle.github.io/_posts/2025-05-12-Print-Charming-How-ZPL-Turns-Your-Bixolon-XD5-40-into-a-Label-Wizard.md

 ---
 A couple of weeks ago, we gave an introduction on [how to print with Peakboard](/The-Art-of-Printing-Getting-started-with-label-printing-on-Seiko-SLP720RT.html), where we explained how to use the printer extension with high-level commands.
 In another article, we explained how to mix high-level commands with low-level [ESC/POS commands](/The-Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.html).

-In today's article, we will explain how to use the Zebra programming language, or ZPL, for short.
+In today's article, we'll explain how to use the Zebra programming language, or ZPL, for short.
 It's a printer control language developed by Zebra Technologies---a company that specializes in barcode printing and labeling solutions.
-We will use ZPL to build and print a typical shipping label.
+We'll use ZPL to build and print a standard shipping label.

 ## Bixolon XD5-40

-For our demo, we will use the [Bixolon XD5-40](https://bixoloneu.com/product/xd5-40-series/) printer.
-It's a compact, direct-thermal and thermal-transfer label printer designed for high-performance barcode and label printing in professional environments.
+For our demo, we'll use the [Bixolon XD5-40](https://bixoloneu.com/product/xd5-40-series/) printer.
+It's a compact, direct-thermal and thermal-transfer label printer designed for high-performance barcode and label printing, in professional environments.
 It's typically used in logistics, retail, healthcare, and manufacturing.
 This printer excels at producing shipping labels, product tags, barcode stickers, and other adhesive labels with precision and speed.

 In order for Peakboard to communicate with our printer, we connect our printer to the same network that our Peakboard application runs on.
 Then, we write down the IP address of our printer, within the local network (we will need this later).
 With the Peakboard printer extension, we don't need any additional drivers.